Redbu11dev/UnitPlates-wotlk/README.md

 TODO LIST:

-- unit debuffs are still experimental
+- unit auras are still experimental
 - rewrite unit id acquisition code
 - configuration options (but the goal is to not to have many configuration options)